Rhetaugh Graves Dumas

 Rhetaugh Etheldra Graves Dumas (1928–2007) was an American nurse, professor, and health administrator.
 Dumas was the first Black woman to serve as a dean at the University of Michigan.
 She served as the dean of the University of Michigan Nursing School.
 She also served as deputy director of the National Institute of Mental Health, becoming the first nurse, female, or African-American to hold that position.
 She is said to have been the first nurse to use the scientific method to conduct experiments that evaluated nursing practices.

-Dumas died on July 22, 2007 of ovarian cancer.
+Dumas died on July 22, 2007, of ovarian cancer.

-Early life and education
+Early life

 Rhetaugh Etheldra Graves was born in Natchez, Mississippi.
-Dumas' mother had wanted to become a nurse, but no local nursing schools admitted African-American students at the time and her family could not afford to send her to college further away.
+Dumas' mother wanted to become a nurse, but no local nursing schools admitted African-American students at the time and her family could not afford to send her to college further away.

 When Dumas spoke at the Columbia University 2003 commencement for health sciences graduates, she said "From infancy, I was told that when I grew up, I was going to be a nurse, not just an ordinary nurse, mind you, but one who would be admired by people all around the country -- not only for her personal achievements, but more importantly, for her contributions toward improving the welfare of others."

 She obtained her nursing degree at Dillard University in New Orleans in 1951.
 Following graduation, she took her first jobs as a substitute teacher in Natchez and as the Nurse Director of Dillard University's Student Health Center.